 This week had been the Blackmith’s busiest week.
-The 15th of Mays always are.
+The fifteenth of Mays always were.
 As soon as Anita reached the opening where the Blacksmith’s shop stood, she was surrounded by people clamoring to get their orders filled.

-Anita’s skin prickled with annoyance at the sight of the crowd.
+At the sight of the crowd, Anita’s skin prickled with annoyance.
 She never was one for large groups of idiots.

 It was the Blacksmith.
 He waved her over.

 Anita shoved her way through the crowd.
-The unlucky few caught themselves with their breaths jabbed out of their lungs and bruised dangerously.
+The unlucky few got the breaths jabbed out of their lungs and a nasty set of bruises to match.
 The lucky few turned tail and fled to the back of the crowd as soon as they caught sight of a familiar, dainty looking elbow.
 It was not long before the crowd parted with a whisper, and Anita sidled up to the window.
 She lighted up the steps, preened her hair and lifted her lashes up to the sky.